wrath16/MapPartyAssist/README.md

 #### Loot tracker issues:
 * Gil earned from challenge logs will be counted.
 * Items dropped from non-treasure hunt monsters who are nearby will be counted.
+* If chat log display name settings is not set to "Full Name", it will not work.